clublettreurs/cure-script/config/docs/en/55-secrets-of-the-で-particle-why-do-we-say-みんなで行く-and-世界で一番.md

 ## A deeper look into the particle で

-When I introduced it in the video on logical particles *(Lesson 8b)*, I said that it, like the other logical particles other than が (which, of course, is in every sentence) and の (which is a logical particle, but it doesn't tell us what its noun is doing in relation to the action of the sentence; it tells us about the noun in relation to another noun) but the other particles, including で, I said, were only active in A-does-B sentences, that's verb-sentences.
+When I introduced it in the video on logical particles<sup>[[8b]](./8b-particles-explained.md)</sup>, I said that it, like the other logical particles other than が (which, of course, is in every sentence) and の (which is a logical particle, but it doesn't tell us what its noun is doing in relation to the action of the sentence; it tells us about the noun in relation to another noun) but the other particles, including で, I said, were only active in A-does-B sentences, that's verb-sentences.

 Now, that is something of an oversimplification.
 There is another way in which they can act.
 It doesn't become too much of a problem not knowing that at the beginning, but as we progress we need to understand this.